mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While it has been argued that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs,{{MOXIE}} this approach most often reflects commercial goals -- in particular, a strong desire to capture the financial benefits of the protocol by 'locking in' users to a proprietary service.

 Directly centralised protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as proprietary protocols that are built on top of the Internet.
+As such, they are not regulated by the Internet architecture or standards, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

 ## Necessary Centralization {#necessary}